When: March 3 - 4

 Where: New York, NY

 Why You Should Go: Here's an east-coast music festival alternative to Coachella, if you didn't get a hold of tickets or can't make it out to the west.
 The new music festival will give you an almost similar experience with art installations, local food selections and a wide range of music performances.
 Last year gave us three days of sick lineups.
-2017 will bring us Solange, MGMT, Frank Ocean, Nine Inch Nails, A Tribe Called Quest and so much more!
+There's no telling what 2018 will bring us!

 Where: New Orleans, LA

-Why You Should Go: The magazine's annual festival always brings out R&B and hip-hop royalty (the 2017 iteration will see performances from Chaka Khan plus Diana Ross playing the fest for the first time) along with tons of rising talent and classic favorites.
+Why You Should Go: The magazine's annual festival always brings out R&B and hip-hop royalty along with tons of rising talent and classic favorites.
 Fans fill NOLA's Superdome for a stylish getaway weekend where everyone dresses to impress while singing along to their favorites of today and yesterday.

 Where: Newport, RI